NepharaLabs/Necrora_App/README.md

 ---

-Built with the x402 protocol for autonomous, internet-native, privacy-focused payments, developed through Opus-style and ASCII-driven experiments on the NecronaLabs grid.
+Built with the x402 protocol for autonomous, internet-native, privacy-focused payments, developed through Opus-style and ASCII-driven experiments on the NecroraLabs grid.